pubnub/swift/README.md

     ```swift
     import UIKit
-    import PubNub // <- Here is our PubNub module import.
+    import PubNubSDK // <- Here is our PubNub module import.
     ```

 1. Create and configure a PubNub object: